 Other Immersive Experiences in Amsterdam

-If you love one of these, you’ll probably love the others.
-In rough order of “most contemplative” to “most playful”:
+If you love one, you’ll likely love the others.
+Rough order of “most contemplative” to “most playful”:

 - AMAZE — abstract audiovisual, the focus of this guide.

 - WONDR — playful, photo-driven.
-See the comparison above.
+Comparison above.

 Common Mistakes

-Mistake 5: Over-relying on phone photos.
+Over-relying on phone photos.
 You’ll spend 40% of your visit looking at a screen.
 Put the phone away for at least half the rooms.

 Accessibility and Sensory Warnings